 Will now take place at M Shed in summer 2021.

-We have to wait a few more months for the Bristol’s epic science centre to reopen but We The Curious will return will a corker of a show!
+We The Curious looks set to return will a corker of an exhibition!
 The team has been developing a new exhibition for three years and based on more than 10,000 questions collected from the public across Bristol, Project What If is inspired by the curiosity of the city’s residents.
 The seven selected questions will inform seven exhibition areas – called ‘constellations’ – covering themes including illness, rainbows, happiness, the universe, invisibility and time.
 It sounds brilliant!
 Find out more here.

-After being closed since March, the absolutely awesome Bristol Old Vic reopens for a series of experimental performances.
-Taking place in the theatre’s spectacular main foyer, bar and cafe, you can book tables of two, four or six to watch the shows.
+After being closed since March, the absolutely awesome Bristol Old Vic reopened for a series of experimental performances on 20 August.
+Taking place on the Courtyard Stage in the theatre’s spectacular main foyer, bar and cafe, you can book tables of two, four or six to watch the shows.

-The programme started on Thursday 20 August with a live performance by Vanessa Kisuule and we were there!
+The programme started with a live performance by Vanessa Kisuule and we were there!
 It was an amazing evening with the woman whose recent poem, ‘Hollow’, about the toppling of Edward Colston’s statue went viral online.

 🎭 A joy to see a live performance again last night and to back in the amazing @BristolOldVic